Mvb1122/Halloweener/README.md

 # Halloweener
 Halloween bot 2020 (And maybe later on, idk)
+- Bot is metamophising into a Jojo Bot.

 Also don't edit the code unless I told you to thanks -Mvb1122
 # Commands